You Lost Me

 "You Lost Me" is a song by American recording artist Christina Aguilera from her sixth studio album Bionic (2010).
 It was written by Aguilera, Sia, and producer Samuel Dixon.
 "You Lost Me" was released on June 25, 2010 by RCA Records as the third single from Bionic.
 The track is a down-tempo ballad that talks about an unfaithful man, who has left Aguilera's world "infected".

 "You Lost Me" was well received by most critics, who noted it as one of the album's outstanding songs and praised Aguilera's vocals on the track.
-However, it was unsuccessful on charts worldwide.
-In the United States, the single reached number 20 on the Bubbling Under Hot 100 Singles, but topped the Hot Dance Club Play chart.
-The song had moderate success in Belgium and Israel, peaking in the top twenty in both countries.
+The song had success in Israel and Taiwan, peaking in the top ten in those countries.
+Elsewhere, it reached numbers 43, 78, and 79 in South Korea, Slovakia, and the Netherlands respectively.
+In the United States, it peaked at number one on Billboards Dance Club Songs chart.

 The music video for the song was directed by Anthony Mandler.
 It was received positively by critics, who described it as a comeback by Aguilera following her video for Bionics lead single "Not Myself Tonight" (2010).
-Aguilera performed "You Lost Me" on several television shows.
+She performed "You Lost Me" on various television shows.
 The song has been covered by artists, including Veronica Rotin.

 Background and release

-In August 2008, Australian recording artist Sia confirmed that she would work on several ballads for Aguilera's then-upcoming album.
+In August 2008, Australian singer Sia confirmed that she would work on several ballads for Aguilera's then-upcoming album.
 Aguilera commented about the collaboration, "I'm definitely a fan of Sia's.
 I was thrilled she also wanted to work together and, in turn, was a fan of mine".
 In an interview for Billboard, Sia said, "She [Aguilera] was just excited to get to work with the artists she loves.
 There's this misconception that she's a middle-America kind of person.
 But she's a little hipster.
 You go back to her house and sit by the fire with some wine, and what's playing over the sound system?
 The Knife and Arthur Russell.
 She doesn't listen to pop music".

 In the standard edition of Bionic, the couple co-wrote three tracks, including "You Lost Me".
 The song was described as "the heart of the album" by Aguilera.
 According to the Herald Sun, Aguilera wanted to collaborate more with Furler for the album.
 "You Lost Me" was announced to be released as the third single in the US and the second internationally from Bionic, while "I Hate Boys" would be the second single in Australia.
 The single's cover artwork was revealed three days later via her official website.
 RCA Records officially released the song to US contemporary hit radio on June 27, 2010.
 A radio remix version of the track was digitally released on 7digital stores worldwide in July 2010.
 Two digital EPs containing remixes of the song were also distributed by RCA Records later that year.